Should I Become a Doctor?

 Doctors must obtain medical licensure to practice in hospitals and other types of medical facilities.
 In order to earn licensure, doctors must pass the United States Medical Licensing Exam (USMLE).
-The exam is in three parts and covers topics involving scientific and medical concepts, patient care and patient management in ambulatory settings.
+This three-part exam covers topics involving scientific and medical concepts, patient care and management in ambulatory settings.

-- Obtain specialty certification.
-Medical doctors have the option to earn certification in the specialty of their interest from an accredited organization.
+You may also consider obtaining specialty certification.
+You have the option to earn certification in the specialty of your interest from an accredited organization.
 Earning certification will demonstrate a candidate's knowledge and skills in a specific medical specialty, such as immunology, dermatology, neurological surgery or ophthalmology.
-The prerequisites for certification typically include a certain number of years of experience working in the specialty (including within the residency period) and a passing score on an exam.
+The prerequisites for certification typically include a certain number of years of experience working in the specialty, including the residency period, and passing an exam.